pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 The process:

 1. You exported the private key+cert of the server cert with alias `sslservercert`.
-Upon export, a password is requested and `2FederateM0re` was used.
-This results in download of a password protected `.p12` file.
+When exported, a password is requested and `2FederateM0re` was used.
+This action results in the download of a password protected `.p12` file.
-1. The data.json key name `encryptedPassword` converted to just `password`.
+1. The data.json key name `encryptedPassword` converted to simply `password`.
 1. The value for `fileData` is replaced with a base64 encoded version of the exported `.p12` file.

-This is a process that can be used for all encrypted items and environment specific items:
+This process can be used for all encrypted items and environment specific items:

 * Key Pairs (.p12)
 * Trusted Certs (x509)